palcomwireless/linux_pkgs/README.md

 `Core service` is the core controller of pwl services.

-`Moduel adapter service` is the module communication adapter service.
+`Module adapter service` is the module communication adapter service.

 `Preference service` is the config preference for the packages.